AndrasKesik/NY-Times-API-Reader/README.md

 New York Times Articles Reader
 -------------

-This application is a reader for the New York Times Most Popular Articles from the last 7 days
+This application is a reader for the New York Times Most Popular Articles from the last 7 days.
+It works in landscape mode too.

 > **Usage:**